 Second day: Tower of London + Tower Bridge + The Shard

 Start your second day in London at one of the city's most famous landmarks: the Tower of London.
 Visit the Crown Jewels and join a guided Beefeater tour.
-Entry is free for you with the London Pass or the London Explorer Pass.
+Entry is free for you with the London Pass, the London Explorer Pass and the London Turbopass.

 Then go to London Tower Bridge, which is just a few metres from the Tower of London.
 With the London Pass you can visit the Tower Bridge Exhibition free of charge.
 To do so, climb the North Tower and walk across the glass floor.
 From the top you can watch the vehicles and passers-by below.
 The tour ends in the engine room.

 With the Explorer Pass you can also visit the Tower Bridge Exhibition for free, but it's not worth it, because with the Explorer Pass you should only visit expensive attractions.